michaelboyles/website/content/post/reflection-is-a-crutch-of-java-ecosystem.md

 Java gained traction because you could write code which could run anywhere, but it continues to be successful in a large part due to its fantastic ecosystem.
 Libraries like Spring, Hibernate and Gson are comparable to, if not better than, practically any equivalent tools available for other languages.
-However, they’ve helped popularise the idea that using [reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html) is likely to be an intrinsic part of writing a Java library or framework.
-As Java developers, we’re being short-changed with solutions that force us to sacrifice strong typing and are impossible to debug.
+However, they've helped popularise the idea that using [reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html) is likely to be an intrinsic part of writing a Java library or framework.
+As Java developers, we're being short-changed with solutions that force us to sacrifice strong typing and are impossible to debug.

 <!--more-->

-For each of the popular libraries I’ve already mentioned — Spring, Hibernate and Gson — I’ll explain how an alternative implementation could remove the need for reflection and potentially result in more performant, less error-prone code.
+For each of the popular libraries I've already mentioned — Spring, Hibernate and Gson — I'll explain how an alternative implementation could remove the need for reflection and potentially result in more performant, less error-prone code.
 The examples are deliberately simple and are only intended to be illustrative of the general idea.